DN6003 - Exhibition Practice (2018/19)

 The module seeks to enable you to:

-• Demonstrate confidence and professionalism in preparation, management, selection and contextualisation of practice, preparing and representing final project work for competition or exhibition, using appropriate skills in communication, entrepreneurship and critical persuasion
+• Demonstrate confidence and professionalism in preparation, management, selection and contextualisation of practice, preparing and representing final project work for exhibition, using appropriate skills in communication, entrepreneurship and critical persuasion

-• Understand how relevant professional organisations and independent practitioners operate in the context of competition or exhibition through conceptualising, planning, fundraising, build and operation
+• Understand how relevant professional organisations and independent practitioners operate in the context of exhibition through conceptualising, planning, fundraising, build and operation

 • Assess the impact and effectiveness of the approaches and techniques you employ, forming a strategy for publication and dissemination of your practice and professional career

-• Plan, prepare and execute a professional presentation in appropriate intellectual, institutional and aesthetic contexts, reframing and improving as necessary.
+• Plan, prepare and execute a professional presentation in appropriate intellectual, institutional and aesthetic contexts, reframing and improving for exhibition as necessary.

 • Respond critically and maturely to tutorial feedback and guidance, affording opportunity for contextualisation and improvement of the representation of honours-level project work.